Asperger disease, the syndrome explained | Part 1

 Asperger’s disease affects behavior

 The main way in which Asperger’s disease manifests itself is through social interaction — or lack thereof.
 People with Asperger’s disease might appear to have some type of strange obsessive-compulsive disorder, as they engage in repetitive behavior patterns.
-For instance, they might meticulously reread an installment loan application before submitting it.They also often have restrictions, such as refusing to eat specific foods, be around particular objects or go to certain places.
+For instance, they might meticulously reread an installment loa form before submitting it.They also often have restrictions, such as refusing to eat specific foods, be around particular objects or go to certain places.

 As you can already see, Aperger’s disease can be very difficult to diagnose, as behaviors such as refusing foods are very common in children.
 So don’t go around diagnosing people with OCD or picky eaters with Asperger’s syndrome.
 Leave that to the professionals.